ArthurConmy/arthurconmy.github.io/docs/notes.md

 * Organised [workshops](http://web.archive.org/web/20220121045119/https://cuai.org.uk/workshop-gpt-3-and-codex/) with the [CUAI](http://web.archive.org/web/20220121182105/https://cuai.org.uk/committee/).
 * A lot of [running](https://web.archive.org/web/20210925205921/https://cuhh.soc.srcf.net/about/committee/juniormembers/ez-run-organisers/), too.

+<h1>Drafts</h1>

+<h2>Backpropagation and einsum</h2>

+This post assumes familiarity with the `einsum` function.
+A great introduction can be found <a href="https://rockt.github.io/2018/04/30/einsum">here</a> which describes more than what we'll need in this blog post.

+<h3>The setup</h3>

+I was recently preparing for machine learning interviews, and was told to have familiarity with Python 3.7 and numpy.
+It's not surprising to need to code in Python for ML interviews, but using numpy?
+It seemed a good idea to write some forwards and backwards passes for common functions in neural networks. <b>It turns out that when you use einsum this is a lot less of a headache than you might have expected!</b>.

 <!-- In future, I'd like to expand this when I know more analysis. -->
 <!-- # Principles of Statistics <a href="../assets/PoS/pos.pdf" target="_blank">[link]</a>. created 22nd October 2021. -->
 <!-- I have just started writing up notes for the Principles of Statistics course. -->